The electronic patient record (ePA)

 How do I get my electronic patient record?

-The electronic patient record (ePA) is available free of charge to people with both statutory and private health insurance.
+The electronic patient record (ePA) is available free of charge to everyone with statutory health insurance and to those with private health insurance from certain providers.
 If you want to use the electronic patient record, you can request this from your health insurance provider.
 Health insurance providers will provide detailed information about how to register in the ePA app provided and how it works.

 You can access your electronic patient record in two ways: